gcpinckert/js239_contacts_manager/README.md

 ### Known Bugs

-- The Add a Tag event handler doesn't work in Chrome!
-  - Fix idea: ??
-Seems that chromium browsers do not fire events on `option` elements.
-Moving the event listener to an outer element (i.e. the `select`) and filtering via the target breaks behavior in BOTH browsers.
 - There is a often a bt of a delay based on how often we are querying the database

 ### Done